SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> word += "\u{301}"    // COMBINING ACUTE ACCENT, U+0301
    ---
    -> print("the number of characters in \(word) is \(word.characters.count)")
-   <- the number of characters in café is 4
+   <- the number of characters in café is 4

 .. note::